Haemato-Oncology Clinical Updates and Service Delivery Developments

 Case studies: Effective and efficient recognition and symptom management for Bispecific treatments

-• Your guide to Bispecific treatments: what you need to know
+• Your guide to Bispecific treatments: what you need to know for leukaemia including ALL, lymphoma and multiple myeloma

 • Practical approaches to symptom assessment and management